 Section 4.12.
 Transitional area regulations.

-Where allowed, the location of industrial and commercial uses adjoining residential districts, frequently causes an unfavorable impact upon the character of the adjoining residential district.
-To control this impact and to minimize the impact of noise, odor, vibrations, dust, light, and other objectionable disturbances, the Commission or the zoning enforcement officer, as applicable, may for any such use, permitted or conditional:
+Where allowed, the location of industrial and commercial uses adjoining residential districts frequently causes an unfavorable impact upon the character of the adjoining residential district.
+To control this impact and to minimize the impact of noise, odor, vibrations, dust, light, and other objectionable disturbances, the Commission or the zoning enforcement officer, as applicable, may for any such use, permitted, limited or conditional:

 [1] Prohibit any use which, because of its character, would produce obnoxious odors, glare, noise, vibrations, electrical disturbance, radioactivity, or other conditions detrimental to the character of the adjoining residential district;